Experiential Learning Depot

 • Personal Learning Plans: Get to know your students with personal learning plans (PLP).
 Students document their interests, personality types, goals, dreams, aspirations, and more.
 A personal learning plan is always evolving as students themselves evolve, so revisit personal learning plans with your students often.

-• Save time by grabbing a ready-made, editable, Google Slides personal learning plan.
+• Save time by grabbing a ready-made, editable, Google Slides personal learning plan template.
 Assign a copy to each student to manage and share with you throughout the year.

 • Build a Strong Classroom Culture: Create a strong community within your classroom, one of kindness and trust, not just between students, but between you and your students.

 • Talk to Your Students: Try your hand at some good old fashion conversation.
-Dialogue with learners doesn't have to be, and shouldn't be, limited to PLP meetings, going over interest surveys, doing assessments together, etc. Have real, organic, casual chats with students.
+Dialogue with learners doesn't have to be, and shouldn't be, limited to PLP meetings, going over interest surveys, doing assessments together, etc. Have real, organic, casual chats with students to learn more about their individual needs and interests.

 • Help Learners Build Interpersonal Awareness: Making learning personal can't all be on you.
 It can be challenging to make learning personal when you have students that "have no interests" or simply don't know who they are or what they want.
 Help them get to know themselves and develop a healthy self-concept.
 Try these resources to help guide the experiences.